+The full Fund documentation contains more complete and detailed information of risk, fees, charges and expenses that are to be borne by an investor.
+The documentation should be read carefully before investing.
+The full documentation needed to make an investment, including the Prospectus, the KIID and the Application Form are available, free of charge, from:

-The documentation needed to make an investment, including the Prospectus, the Key Information Document (KID), Key Investor Information Document (KIID) and the Application Form, is available in English from www.guinnessgi.com or free of charge from:- the Manager: Link Fund Manager Solutions (Ireland) Ltd (LFMSI), 2 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland; or the Promoter and Investment Manager: Guinness Asset Management Ltd, 18 Smith Square, London SWIP 3HZ.
+- The Manager: Link Fund Manager Solutions (Ireland) Ltd (LFMSI), 2 Grand Canal Square, Grand Canal Harbour, Dublin 2.
+Ireland. - The Promoter and Investment Manager: Guinness Asset Management Ltd, 18 Smith Square, London SW1P 3HZ.

+Documentation is also available from www.guinnessgi.com.
 LFMSI, as UCITS Man Co, has the right to terminate the arrangements made for the marketing of funds in accordance with the UCITS Directive.
+A summary of investor rights in English is available here.